Completion of the mixed unit interval graphs hierarchy: Our results

 \begin{thm} The classes of $\mathcal{U}^{++}$-graphs, $\mathcal{U}^{++, +-}$-graphs, $\mathcal{U}^{++, -+}$-graphs, $\mathcal{U}^{--, +-}$-graphs, $\mathcal{U}^{--, -+}$-graphs, $\mathcal{U}^{++, +-, -+}$-graphs and $\mathcal{U}^{--, +-, -+}$-graphs are the same. \end{thm}

-\begin{proof} The proof is straightforward.
-Firstly each of these classes contains the class of $\mathcal{U}^{++}$-graphs.\\ Secondly, $K_{1,3}$, which is the only minimal forbidden induced subgraph for $\mathcal{U}^{++}$-graphs, is in none of these classes.
-Indeed, let us draw a unit interval representation of $K_{1,3}$ and show that we then need both closed and open intervals.
-We label the vertices like in \autoref{K_1,3}.
-We may assume, without loss of generality, that $\ell(c) = 0$ and that $\ell(a) \leq l(b) \leq l(d)$.
-All intervals having length one, their intersections enforce the following inequality: $1 = \ell(c)+1 \geq \ell(d) \geq \ell(b)+1 \geq \ell(a)+2 \geq \ell(c)+1 = 1$.
+\begin{proof} Firstly each of these classes contains the class of $\mathcal{U}^{++}$-graphs by \autoref{same_unit_th}.\\ Secondly, $K_{1,3}$, which is the only minimal forbidden induced subgraph for $\mathcal{U}^{++}$-graphs, is in none of these classes.
+Indeed, let us draw a unit interval representation of $K_{1,3}$ and show that we then need both closed and open intervals to do so.
+We label the vertices as in \autoref{K_1,3}.
+We may assume, without loss of generality, that $\ell(c) = 0$ and that $\ell(a) \leq \ell(b) \leq \ell(d)$.
+As all intervals have length one, their intersections enforce the following inequality: $1 = \ell(c)+1 \geq \ell(d) \geq \ell(b)+1 \geq \ell(a)+2 \geq \ell(c)+1 = 1$.
 This forces $\ell(a) = -1$, $\ell(b) = 0$ and $\ell(d) = 1$.
 It follows that $\I(c)$ must be a closed interval, the right end of $\I(a)$ must be closed and the left end of $\I(d)$ must be closed too.
 To meet the required intersections, $\I(b)$ must have open ends, which concludes the proof. \end{proof}